Subutai: Legacy

-Deep Battle theory
+Deep battle theory

 Russia derived the most use out of a careful study of the Mongol campaigns.
 Their closer proximity to the steppe gave them greater interest and access to the Mongolian campaigns, first analyzed by the Russian General Mikhail Ivanin in the 19th century, which became a recommended text in the Russian military academies up until the mid 20th century.
-Ivanin's work became used in the Deep Battle doctrine developed by Soviet Marshal Mikhail Tukhachevsky, Mikhail Frunze, and G. S. Isserson.
+Ivanin's work became used in the deep battle doctrine developed by Soviet Marshal Mikhail Tukhachevsky, Mikhail Frunze, and Georgii Isserson.
 Deep Battle doctrine bore a heavy resemblance to Mongol strategic methods, substituting tanks, motorized troop carriers, artillery, and airplanes for Mongol horse archers, lancers, and field artillery.
 The Red Army even went so far as to copy Subutai's use of smokescreens on the battlefield to cover troop movements.
 Later in the 20th century, American military theorist John Boyd and some of his followers used Genghis Khan and Subutai's campaigns as examples of maneuver warfare.